vkpuram393/Insight_IQ/README.md

 **Is NOT:**
 - Final architecture for production
 - Secure / audited / load‑tested
-- Real LLM integration (uses `MockLLM`)
-- Real claims API integration (uses a dummy tool)

-You’re expected to **replace the mocks** with your enterprise logic, LLM provider(s), observability, guardrails, and compliance controls.
+- Fully production-hardened (some components still need scaling)

+The system uses **real Google Gemini LLM** and **real API integrations** with configurable mock mode for development.
+You can extend with additional enterprise logic, observability, guardrails, and compliance controls as needed.

 ---
 ## 2. Tech Stack & Versions